nearform/slidev-theme-nearform/README.md

 # Usage

 Steps to use this theme:
-- Install the theme using `npm i --save @nearform/slidev-theme-nearform`
+- Install the theme using `npm i --save slidev-theme-nearform`
 - Rename your slide deck markdown file to `slides.md`
 - Add these scripts to your package.json
   ```json